 The Company owns 100 percent of Avista Capital II and has solely and unconditionally guaranteed the payment of distributions on, and redemption price and liquidation amount for, the Preferred Trust Securities to the extent that Avista Capital II has funds available for such payments from the respective debt securities.
 Upon maturity or prior redemption of such debt securities, the Preferred Trust Securities will be mandatorily redeemed.
 The Company does not include these capital trusts in its consolidated financial statements as Avista Corp. is not the primary beneficiary.
-As such, the sole assets of the capital trusts are \$51.5 million of junior subordinated deferrable interest debentures of Avista Corp., which are reflected on the Condensed Consolidated Balance Sheets.
+As such, the sole assets of the capital trusts are \$51.5 million of junior subordinated deferrable interest debentures of Avista Corp., which are reflected on the Condensed Consolidated Balance Sheets as of September 30, 2015 and December 31, 2014.
 Interest expense to affiliated trusts in the Condensed Consolidated Statements of Income represents interest expense on these debentures.